MJBeltran13/BUCO_PI/2_examples/README.md

 ## Smart home Application
 ### Description:
-This Smart Home application utilizes the BUCO PI board to control various devices within a home environment.
-It enables users to remotely monitor and manage lights, temperature, and security systems using a mobile app

-## Argri Aqua Application
-### Description:
-This application focuses on agriculture and aquaculture monitoring.
-It uses the BUCO PI board to collect data from various sensors measuring soil moisture, pH levels, water temperature, and more.
-The data is then sent to a cloud server for analysis and visualization.

-## Robotics Application
-### Description:
-In this application, the BUCO PI board is integrated into a robotic system.
-It controls motors, reads input from various sensors, and communicates with a remote control interface.
-This enables the robot to perform tasks such as object detection, navigation, and manipulation.

-## Smart home Application
-### Description:
 The Smart Home Application powered by the BUCO PI circuit board is designed to automate and control various aspects of your home.
 With this application, you can:

 Control smart lights, switches, and appliances remotely via Wi-Fi.